oroinc/documentation/backend/api/commands.rst

 This command shows configuration for a particular entity.

-Run this command and specify entity class or entity alias as an argument:
+Execute this command with an entity class or entity alias specified as an argument:

 .. code:: bash